 Apply

-Please check back in October 2023 to apply to join the programme in 2024.
+We are still recruiting to one industry co-funded studentship starting October 2024, or check back in October 2024 to apply to join the programme in October 2025

 SocoBio DTP provides PhD students with a unique opportunity to undertake bioscience research and training in the following themes: